marcellbarsony/marcellbarsony.github.io/content/2024-06-14-portswigger-directory-traversal.md

 The `loadImage` URL takes a `filename` parameter (`21.png`) and returns the contents of the specified file.

-With Burp Suite this HTTP GET request can be intercepted and modified to request the `/etc/passwd` file of the server.
+With Burp Suite this [HTTP GET request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) can be intercepted and modified to retrieve the `/etc/passwd` file from the server.

 ![directory-traversal_burp](/pictures/articles/directory-traversal/directory-traversal_request.png)